shamansir/xtd/sources/peg/mdown-test/progressing.md

 <!-- comment -->

-* Some text, multiline text though, Some text, multiline text though, Some text, multiline text though, Some text, multiline text though
+*  Some text, multiline text though, Some text, multiline text though, Some text, multiline text though, &amp; Some text, &#124; multiline text though
 And no-space line

     May be a heading?